hillpy/EasyUploader/doc/en/options.md

 * Type: String
 * Default: "en"
 * Example: "language": "cn"
 * Remark: This option is the language type of the library prompt message.
 For example, "please select the file", "the file is too large, the maximum allowed is 2M" and so on.
-The optional value is either "english" or "chinese".
+The optional value is either "en" or "cn".